 Individuals share a family home, suite or share an apartment with a roommate.
 Individuals receive ongoing or occasional support from home share providers, or roommates in financial management, health and nutrition, relationship building, and developing strong links with people in their community.
 Support varies depending on the needs of the individual.

 For more information, please contact Terry Schenkel at 604-273-9778 or email@example.com

-The Developmental Disabilities Association’s adult day programs consist of recreational, social, educational and behavioral skills training for individuals with a developmental disability.
+Developmental Disabilities Association’s adult day programs consist of recreational, social, educational and behavioral skills training for individuals with developmental disabilities.

-We have four centres in Vancouver each serving 20-35 people.
+We have five centres in Vancouver.
 Individuals in our programs gain greater independence and quality of life through participation in community-based social, recreational and vocational activities.

 Each client is assisted by program staff to develop a personalized program of activities that reflect his or her needs and preferences.

 All day programs are currently full and funded spaces require a referral from CLBC.
 Depending on suitability, we can also customize a program for those with private funding.

 For more information, please contact Kirsti Inglis at 604-273-9778 or firstname.lastname@example.org.